NCAA Wrestling Nationals, Session Two. Wells Fargo Arena - Des Moines, Iowa. March 21, 2013.

 Away from the mat and outside of the classroom, Smith's squad is committed to giving back to the community.
-Over the past five years, three Tiger grapplers have served on the Student Athlete Advisory Committee (SAAC) as president.
+Over the past seven years, three Tiger grapplers have served on the Student Athlete Advisory Committee (SAAC) as president.

 A 1990 graduate of Michigan State University, Smith's coaching career began at Western High School in Fort Lauderdale, Fla.
 From 1991-92, Smith led Western High to its first top-10 finish at the state tournament, claiming a second place finish in 1991 and a fourth place showing in 1992.
 Smith coached two state champions and led five wrestlers to top finishes at the Florida state tournament.